JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 In early 2017 ago I came across John Washam's blog and GitHub page on how to 'Ace the Interview' at a big tech company and decided I want do the same.
 However, John readily admits he made a few mistakes.
 I intend to learn from them, and I hope you will too.
 This list of topics will prepare you for becoming a Software Engineer / Data Scientist.
 Just like John's 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.

-Essentially this list is structured into 4 knowledge parts: preparation for the Software Engineering Interview, the basics of Software Engineering: Data Structure, Algorithms and Graphs followed by shorter sections on Machine Learning and Cybersecurity.
+Essentially this list is structured into 4 knowledge parts: preparation for the Software Engineering Interview, the basics of Software Engineering followed by shorter sections on Machine Learning and Cybersecurity.

 The list includes references to texts, web pages, YouTube videos, MOOCs and Books.
 I intend to go easy on reading books and just give you the essential list.
 Reading takes up a lot of time and I fear knowledge is not retained.
 The scope of this list is also paired down as much as possible.
 However, I advice you to practice coding as much as possible.
 It is a good way to find your niche.
 You may become disheartened by this list, but try to take heart nontheless.
 If all of this is new then at least try to integrate these topics into your work or hobby.
 That way it this information will become more meaningful.